Department of Family Sciences

 Bachelor's Programs

 Family SciencesOur classes emphasize the integration of individual development, family development, and family economics and management.
 Courses focus on developmental theory, lifespan human development, family system dynamics, family intervention, family economics and management, consumer economics, and management of resources.
-Program Director: Amy Kostelic, Ph.D. |
+Academic Coordinator: Pam McFarland |

 Master's Programs

-Family SciencesOur master’s program offers an integrative approach to learning about improving individual, family, and community well-being through five emphasis areas: adolescent development, aging, couple and family therapy, family finance and economics, and family processes.
-The program prepares students for immediate employment and provides an excellent foundation for matriculation into a doctoral program. |
+Family SciencesOur master’s program offers an integrative approach to learning about improving individual, family, and community well-being through four emphasis areas: adolescent development, couple and family therapy, family finance and economics, and family processes.
+The program prepares students for professional employment and provides an excellent foundation for doctoral studies. |

 Doctoral Program